liufengyun/stoic/README.md

 A **capability** is a term of type *E*.
 The *base type* is represented as `B`.

-An **effect-closed environment** is a typing environment from which (1) it’s impossible to construct a term whose type is E; (2) any constructed term which is an arrow type is effect-closed; (3) any constructed term which is a universal type is effect-closed.
+An **effect-closed environment** is a typing environment from which (1) it’s impossible to construct a term whose type is E; (2) it's impossible to construct an application where the first term is not effect-closed; (3) any constructed term which is a universal type is effect-closed.

 An **effect-closed typing environment** is a subset of the ordinary typing environment, which particularly excludes variables of ordinary